eltociear/OSSDocumentTranslate/README.md

 I would be grateful if you could feel free to send me a PR regarding the updated content, translation deficiencies, and typographical errors.

 ## Disclaimer
-Since it is a Gabber translation, I cannot take responsibility for reading and executing this content.
+Since it is a "gabagaba translation" (It mean low quality translation), I cannot take responsibility for reading and executing this content.
 Thank you for your understanding.